Intermesh/groupoffice-docs/upgrade/debian.rst

 When the second digit increases in the version number we call this a major release.
 For example when upgrading to 6.4 from 6.3.
 When upgrading to the next major release follow these steps prior to the above:

-1. Run the above command first to upgrade to the latest 6.3.
+1. Run the above command first to upgrade to the latest 6.3 (if you're on version 6.2 please read section below first).
 2. Then open your browser to update the database.
 3. Then you need to adjust the repository in::